kidsogram/InstantID/README.md

 ## Docker Build & Salad Deployment
 Use the provided `Dockerfile` to build a container image.
 Model weights are not downloaded during the build—mount them at runtime instead.
-The default location inside the container is `/models` and can be overridden with the `MODELS` environment variable.
+The default location inside the Linux container is `/models`.
+When running on Windows outside a container, the scripts look for models under `C:\\models`.
+In either case you can override the location by setting the `MODELS` environment variable.

 ```bash
 docker build -t myname/instantid .